01 of 20

 Beverly's Tildy's Cabin Quilt Variation

-Beverly Says: Janet, first seeing this quilt I really liked it, but I got impatient for the pattern.
-Then I saw the book on Amazon, bought it and made this quilt.
-I did tweak it a little to eliminate the triangles on the sides and corners.
-Mine is the lazy way, not on point.
-I also used the pitcher and bowl in silhouette and decided to leave it that way.
-I hope you like my version of your cute quilt.
+This quilt is a rendition of our log cabin pattern with easy applique pitcher blocks.
+The maker, Beverly, got too impatient for the pattern and tweat4ed it a little to eliminate the triangles on the sides and corners.
+Hers is the lazy way, not on point.
+She also used the pitcher and bowl in silhouette and decided to leave it that way.

 11 of 20